 The CDC dive center staff were very friendly.
 I was welcomed with a picture of mine in front of the boat.

 After our medical declarations and a light refreshment of tea/coffee, we reached the place where we were diving (Yipppee).
 Initially, we were given instructions for snorkeling.
 As I am not a swimmer, one of the friendly staff was with me all time in the water.
 Due to the clarity of the water, the fishes, corals and its beautiful colors were visible even while snorkeling (you don’t need to dive in order see the corals and the fishes really).
-But I wanted to dive 🙂 (greedy me!) in one of the natural wonders of the World.
+But I wanted to dive in one of the natural wonders of the World.

 I started to look around and observe the spectacular busy life around me in that big blue World.
-There were so many different kinds of fishes – big, small, funny nosed, yellow, white, purple, green, blue colored and many more.
-And they seemed to be all around; around us, inside the corals, near by and far away – like everywhere.
+There were so many different kinds of fishes, big, small, funny nosed, yellow, white, purple, green, blue colored and many more.
+And they seemed to be all around; around us, inside the corals, near by and far away, like everywhere.

+Highlight of my dive was the Clown fish I spotted, popularly known as ‘Nemo’.
 The corals were so beautiful and colorful.
 Corals are basically classified as soft corals and hard corals.
 They were in all shapes and sizes.
 And I saw them all.